-I am currently interested in combining AI and game theoretic techniques to model and investigate real-world markets.
-My PhD research focuses specifically on matching markets, such as labor markets (i.e., stable matching problems).
+I am widely interested in applying KR or OR techniques to interesting problems.
+I have been particularly interested in combining AI and game theoretic techniques to model and investigate real-world markets.
+My PhD research focused specifically on matching markets, such as labor markets (i.e., stable matching problems).

-At the University of Toronto I am currently co-advised by Allan Borodin and Kate Larson, and am focusing on computational economics and multi-agent systems problems.
+At the University of Toronto I was co-advised by Allan Borodin and Kate Larson, and focused on computational economics and multi-agent systems problems.
 I received my Masters Spring 2013, advised by Craig Boutilier, at which point I began pursuing my PhD.
 My undergraduate research advisor at the University of Pittsburgh was Diane Litman.